 Timothy B. Heath

-Timothy B. Heath is a full professor in the Department of Marketing of the USF Muma College of Business.
-His research investigates issues in branding, persuasion, and innovation.
+Timothy B. Heath is a professor in the School of Marketing and Innovation.
+His research investigates issues in branding, persuasion and innovation.